Ang Chan I: Battle of Kampong Cham (1523)

-Battle at Tonle Bet (AD 1524)
+Battle of Tonle Bet (1524)

-In 1524 AD, Chan Reachea raised 135,000 troops divided into four divisions, the first division led by "Ponhea Pheakdey" raised 50,000 troops to intercept The army of "Ponhea Komheng", the father-in-law of King Korn, who was stationed in Siem Poi district (now Siem Pang district, Stung Treng province) with 40,000 could not be brought to help King Korn.
-The 2nd Battalion led by "Ponhea Tep" raised 40,000 troops to attack the Battle of Tonle Bet in front of the road to "Sralop Pichey" 3rd Battalion led by Chan Reachea 40,000 as auxiliary troops stationed in Kampong Siem district, the 4th Division led by "Oknha Maha Montrei" 5,000 went to hide in Prey Veng province.
-40,000 "Ponhea Tep" troops encountered and 20,000 king Korn troops stationed on the closed river.
-The two armies fought in the morning until the afternoon.
-Then the news of the battle in Tonle Bet battlefield reached "Ponhea Kao" who was guarding in "Sralop Pichey" to Help King Korn urgently, leaving "Javea Viang Chum" with 10,000 troops to defend Sralop Pichey fortress.
-The army of "Ponhea Kao" went to help liberate King Korn in time, the army of "Ponhea Tep" blocked the back road next to King Korn and Ponhea Kao attacked and advanced to Prey Veng province, encountering 5,000 troops of "Oknha Maha Montrei Ben" ambushed in front of Ponhea Kao, seeing this, he told King Korn to go to Sralop Picheay before he was waiting to defend himself with "Duke Ben" and Ponhea Kao threw his spear at "Duke Ben" died at that time and returned to Sralop Pichey fortress, while the army of King Korn's father-in-law" Ponhea Kamheng "was beaten to death by" Ponhea Pheakdey".
+In 1524, Chan raised 135,000 troops divided into four divisions.
+The first division of 50,000 troops was led by Ponhea Pheakdey and was tasked with intercepting the 40,000-strong army of Ponhea Komheng, the father-in-law of Korn, which was stationed in Siem Poi district (now Siem Pang district, Stung Treng province), so that it could not be brought to help Korn.
+The second division of 40,000 troops was led by Ponhea Tep and tasked with attacking the road to Sralop Pichey in what became the Battle of Tonle Bet, while the third division of 40,000 auxiliary troops was led by Chan Reachea and stationed in Kampong Siem district.
+The fourth division of 5,000 troops led by Oknha Maha Montrei went to hide in Prey Veng province.

+Eventually, 40,000 of Ponhea Tep's troops encountered 20,000 of Korn's troops who were stationed on the closed river, and the two armies fought from morning until afternoon.
+The news of the battle at Tonle Bet reached Ponhea Kao who was guarding Sralop Pichey fortress.
+He left urgently to help Korn, leaving Javea Viang Chum with 10,000 troops to defend Sralop Pichey.
+Ponhea Kao's army arrived in time to liberate Korn, with Ponhea Tep's army blocking the back road next to Korn and Ponhea Kao attacking and encountering an ambush of 5,000 troops of Oknha Maha Montrei Ben's troops as he advanced to Prey Veng province.
+Seeing this, Ponhea Kao told Korn to go to Sralop Picheay fortress.
+But while Korn and Duke Ben were waiting to defend themselves, Ponhea Kao threw his spear at Duke Ben, killing him.
+Korn managed to return to Sralop Pichey fortress, but the army of his father-in-law Ponhea Kamheng was "beaten to death" by Ponhea Pheakdey.

-Victory of Chan Reachea (AD 1525)
+Chan's final victory at Sralop Pichey (1525)

-In 1525AD, Chan Reach raised 140,000 troops to attack the "Sralop Pichey" fortress of Srei Chetha, which had the last guard in the fort of only 40,000 In the battle of Tbong Khmum district, Chan Reachea's army besieged Sralop Pichey for 15 days, as this fort was too high and difficult to attack.
-A few days later, Srei Chetha died after being beheaded by his brother-in-law, "Doun Keo Officer", Together with Ponhea Kao and all the factions of the 25 top officials to present to Chan Reachea with joy and victory, as promised, he promoted "Doun Keo Officer" as Ponhea Doun Keo as the Governor of Tbong Khmum District.
-The heads of King Korn and the 25 factions were plugged in front of the fortress of Sralop Picheay.
+In 1525, Chan raised 140,000 troops to attack the Sralop Pichey fortress of Korn, which was guarded by only 40,000 troops.
+In what was known as the battle of Tbong Khmum district, Chan's army besieged Sralop Pichey for 15 days as the fort was too high and difficult to attack directly.
+But a few days later, Korn was beheaded by his brother-in-law, Doun Keo Officer, and together with Ponhea Kao, he presented Chan with victory.
+As promised, Chan promoted Doun Keo Officer to Ponhea Doun Keo and made him the Governor of Tbong Khmum District.
+The heads of Korn and the leaders of his 25 factions were displayed in front of the fortress of Sralop Picheay.
+Chan had won the civil war.